RusssianMusketeer/Personal-Portfolio/README.md

 This was my first project with react.
 I built it first whitout hooks, the old classical way.
 I integrated React, sass and framer motion.
-This was a general overview of a simple front-end project.
-Connect to my github and my linked in as well as my various projects.
+This was a general overview of a simple Front-end project.
+Connect to my GitHub and my linked in as well as my various projects.
 I learned the basics of building a React website.